Arkansas Children's Hospital

 We will use your protected health information for treatment.

-Information obtained by a nurse, doctor, etc. will be put into the record and
+Information obtained by a nurse, doctor, or other healthcare

-used to plan and manage your treatment.
-They will record their actions and their
+the medical record and used to plan and manage your treatment.

 We will use your protected health information for payment.

 A bill will be sent to you and/or your insurance company with

 information about your diagnosis, procedures and supplies used.